A nutritionist explains how to adjust your nutrition as you age for health and fitness

 What about carbohydrate intake?

 Carbohydrate intake is similar for all athletes within the realm of their overall energy intake.
-Older athletes may be less adept at storing glycogen, but this can be improved with a good endurance training program.
+Older athletes may be less adept at storing glycogen.
+But they can improve this with a good endurance training plan.

-Digestive issues may be a consideration for some athletes, so choosing higher fibre options such as wholegrains and oats are the best option.
+Digestive issues may be a consideration for some athletes, so higher fibre wholegrains and oats are the best option.

 Why is protein so important?